Email Headers Deep Dive: Received, SPF, DKIM, and How Email Really Travels

 For developers, system administrators, and security professionals, headers are the single most reliable source of truth when troubleshooting delivery issues, spam filtering, or phishing attempts.

 This article provides a deep, practical breakdown of the most important headers: Received, SPF, DKIM, and how they fit together.
+If you're new to authentication, start with SPF, DKIM, and DMARC explained.

 What Are Email Headers?